 If parents are denied a PLUS loan due to adverse credit, the student may become eligible to apply for additional unsubsidized Direct Stafford loans.
 Amounts vary depending on the student's academic level.
 Please see application procedures below.

 Credit checks are valid for 180 days.
 We begin processing PLUS Loan Requests approximately 4 months prior to the start of enrollment, but after the student has received their financial aid notification and/or their federal eligibility has been assessed.
 We continue to process PLUS Loan Requests until our office's published deadlines, but never beyond the end of the student's enrollment period.

 The parent borrower may borrow an amount up to the cost of attendance minus other financial assistance received.

 You can estimate your monthly payments with various repayment plans by using the repayment calculators available online from the U.S. Department of Education’s Direct Loan Web site.

 A Parent PLUS Loan is borrowed by the parent, not the student.
 Responsibility for repayment rests with the parent.
-The variable-fixed interest rate for 2014-2015 academic year is 7.21% and is charged on the loan from the date the first disbursement is made until the loan is paid in full.
-An origination fee of 4.288% is taken off your requested amount.
+The interest rate for the 2018-2019 (fall 2018/spring 2019) academic year is 7.60%.
+Interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.
+Currently an origination fee of 4.264% is taken off your requested amount.
 For more information regarding Direct Parent PLUS loans, such as interest rates, processing fees, deferment, repayment, and more please visit Federal Student Aid.